Daksh2060/vectorized-arrays-assembly/README.md

 ## Installation and Use

-Follow these steps to set up and run the Vectorized C Array Demo:
+Follow these steps to set up and run the Vectorized C++ and Assembly Array Demo:

 1. Clone the repository to your local machine: